 In giving up the dualism of scheme and world, we do not give up the world, but re-establish unmediated touch with the familiar objects whose antics make our sentences and opinions true and false.

-I like that, but I have to admit that the surprises get a bit glib.
-At times, one could easily mistake his work a rote lesson on the gap between wall label and perception, the observation that "a violent order is a disorder." ("Pages of illustrations," as Wallace Stevens added.)
+At times, one can mistake his work for a rote lesson on the gap between wall label and perception, the observation that "a violent order is a disorder." ("Pages of illustrations," as Wallace Stevens added.)
 The work's nonexistence apart from a wealthy institution—the gallery, the museum, the buyer's apartment—can make it seem that much more conservative.
 His retrospective has taught me to admire him at last, but still not as my favorite Minimalist.
 But okay, perhaps that just reflects me, faced with an important artist.

 More seriously, LeWitt's wall paintings are getting simpler, in arbitrary squiggles or big Loopy-Doops of color.
 As I suggested at the start, conceptual art has all that much more at stake when the concept goes out the window.
 The sensual experience flattens out along with it.
-That is just what happens with the recent work.
-I enjoy them well enough, and the color stripes enliven enormously the San Francisco Museum of Modern Art, which has made them a permanent lobby decoration.
-However, my reservations are increasing, too.
+That risks making art into lobby decoration.

 I was struggling to find a modicum of sense in the art that inspired my closest friends to make it their lives.
 How was I to understand the blank rigor of art in New York around 1980?
 How was I to reconcile it with the cloudy, chaotic texts that motivated artists, from declarations like Robert Smithson's to post-structuralism or post-analytic philosophy?
 This once, I must have wanted to throw in the towel.
 I must have wanted to declare my independence in writing.
 I picked on LeWitt, as perhaps the ultimate text on reconciling concept with art.